 - 6. What questions do you have?
 Answer the questions from the text and the context. - 7.
-If you had been one of those disciples in the room, how would you have felt when Jesus said that he was leaving?

-And when he promised to send the Holy Spirit?

-8. How would the Holy Spirit continue Jesus' ministry?
+If you had been one of those disciples in the room, how would you have felt when Jesus said that he was leaving? - And when he promised to send the Holy Spirit? - 8.
+How would the Holy Spirit continue Jesus' ministry?

-- 9. How do you respond to the thought that the Holy Spirit will help you, always be with you, show you what is true, and guide you into full truth? - 10.
-Describe your experience of the Holy Spirit in your life now. - 11.
+9. How do you respond to the thought that the Holy Spirit will help you, always be with you, show you what is true, and guide you into full truth?

 Is there something you learned about the Holy Spirit's character or work from question five that you would like to understand or experience more of?
 Where might you need to be comforted or convicted?